-Make sure that you submit your application online, or if you use the printed version, return it to your child's current school by the closing date of 31 October 2023.
+Make sure that you submit your application online, or if you use the printed version, return it to your child's current school by the closing date of 15 January 2024.

-On 1 March 2024 we will send you an email by 9.00am (if you applied online) or post a letter to the address you have given us (if you have used a paper form).
+On 16 April 2024 we will send you an email by 9.00am (if you applied online) or post a letter to the address you have given us (if you have used a paper form).
 The email or letter will tell you where your child has been allocated a place.
 We will also explain what you must do next.
 If you are not happy with the place you have been allocated the letter will explain how you can appeal against the decision.

-If you child has an Education, Health & Care Plan (EHCP) or you would like more information on Special Educational Needs please contact the SEND team, details are on page 28.
+If your child has an Education, Health & Care Plan (EHCP) or you would like more information on Special Educational Needs please contact the SEND Team, details are on page 27.